 Mark regularly appears in national and international media to discuss internaitonal law and infectious diseases.
 His interviews have appeared on: Al Jazeera TV, Euronews, BBC News, Sky News, New York Times, Washington Post, South China Morning Post, and The Times.

-Mark welcome PhD proposals in the field of Global Health Law.
+Mark welcomes PhD proposals in the field of Global Health Law.

 Research and scholarship

 Mark’s research specialism is in the field of international law and infectious diseases.

 His research is primarily focussed on the response to emerging infectious diseases in international law, and the law of international organisations in the context of global health.
 This is a growing specialism within international law and of increasing importance as the recent Ebola and novel coronavirus outbreaks have demonstrated.
 Mark has published extensively on both of these topics, and his work has been cited extensively in the literature, and in numerous meetings, reports, and consultations at the international level.